bool3max/quizz/README.md

     $ env FLASK_APP=src/quiz_main.py FLASK_ENV=development DB_PATH=<name.db> flask run
     ```

 3. Visit the app locally on `http://localhost:5000`.
-The port that the Werkzeug development server listens on can be changed.
+The port that the Werkzeug development server listens on can be changed using the `-p` flag of the `flask` executable.

 ## Caveats